|

 typically about 0.25 to 0.50 diopters.
 While it isn’t much, it does reduce your

 cognition, and possibly your IQ by 10 points.
-Using a Dyop for testing vision

-test) or static shapes because the
+“Big E” test) or static shapes because the strobic spinning stimulus functioning of

-smaller.
+alternating gaps and segments get proportionately smaller.
 When the spinning Dyop gaps get sufficiently

 small, the stimulus area of each gap becomes smaller than the minimum AREA to